Telesterion: History

 It is disputed when the site of the Telesterion is believed to have been originally built.
 There is evidence to suggest that the temple was created in the 7th century BCE, but historians know that it was created at least by the time of the Homeric Hymn to Demeter (650–550 BCE).
 The construction of Telesterion took place in ten different phases.

 It was destroyed by the Persians after the Battle of Thermopylae, when the Athenians withdrew to Salamis in 480 BCE and all of Boeotia and Attica fell to the Persian army, who captured and burnt Athens.
 After the defeat of the Persians, the Telesterion was intended to be reconstructed by Kimon, but it was instead rebuilt some time later due to Pericles' influence.

 At some point in the 5th century BCE, Iktinos, the great architect of the Parthenon, built the Telesterion big enough to hold thousands of people.
+Other architects who worked on the Telesterion were Coroebus and Metagenes of Athens.
 In about 318 BCE, Philon added a portico with twelve Doric columns.

 The Telesterion continued to see use throughout the Roman period.
 In 170 CE, during the rule of Roman emperor Marcus Aurelius, an ancient tribe called the Costoboci launched an invasion of Roman territory south of the Danube, entering Thracia and ravaging the provinces of Macedonia and Achaea (Greece).
 The Costoboci reached as far south as Eleusis, where they destroyed the Telesterion.
 The emperor responded by dispatching general Vehilius Gratus Iulianus to Greece with emergency reinforcements, who eventually defeated the Costoboci.
 Marcus Aurelius then had the Telesterion rebuilt bigger than it had been before.
 Then only a few hundred years later in 396 CE, the forces of Alaric the Visigoth invaded the Eastern Roman Empire and ravaged Attica, destroying the Telesterion, which was never to be rebuilt.